chaeron/thermostat/README.md

     8. Supports calibration of your temperature sensor
 	9. Minimal UI (screensaver) mode
 	10. PIR Motion sensor to switch from minimal to full UI mode (optional)
+	11. Detailed logging with selectable levels, including optional remote logging to a MQTT broker/server

 ###Thermostat User Interface